-Many of us visit Aberdare to shop and for social purposes, but how well do we know it and observe as we walk around?
-This post reveals some of the history of Aberdare Town Centre, including relics and buildings you can still see today.
+Many of us visit Aberdare for shopping and social purposes, but how well do we know and observe it as we walk around?
+This post reveals some of the histories of Aberdare Town Centre, including relics and buildings you can still see today.

 *Disclaimer* Please do not use this as a guide to visit and walk around Aberdare if you are not local to the area.
 If you do undertake this walk, you must adhere to social distancing regulations.

 Until around 1800 Aberdare was a small village, the chief place of a poor agricultural parish, and the ‘very headquarters of solitude’ (B. H. Malkin, 1807).
 Its population in 1670 was estimated at 545 (Hearth Tax Assessments).
-It was however rich in minerals, and between 1757 and 1920s the local production of iron. and then coal was responsible for its rapid growth into a large and prosperous market town.
-The population of the parish at the first census of 1801 was 1,406 rising to 55,000 in 1921.
+It was however rich in minerals, and between 1757 and 1920s the local production of iron and then coal was responsible for its rapid growth into a large and prosperous market town.
+The first census of 1801 indicated the population of the parish was 1,406 rising to 55,000 in 1921.

 Starting at the library

 This area in close proximity to St John Baptist, the parish church of Aberdare (Ca 1200), was the oldest inhabited part of Aberdare; here stood the original village and village green.
 The area was known as Green Fach (Small Green).
 It was the place of the market, a few inns, and a small row of almshouses built around 1720.
 These stood on the site of the library.